JOIN THE WPJA

 - Images where subjects are poorly cropped.

-- Misleading or confusing information on wedding photojournalism, using the word 'photojournalism' alone to describe 'wedding photography' or identification as a photojournalist, but failing to post work history or images to prove it
+- Misleading or confusing information about wedding photojournalism, such as using the word “photojournalism” alone to describe “wedding photography,” or identifying oneself as a “photojournalist” but failing to post work history or images to support the assertion.

 - Fail to uphold wedding contract obligations with clients.

 - Fail to respond to specific communications from WPJA personnel concerning issues important to the integrity and reputation of the association.
 (This excludes communications that may be sent by the WPJA administration as regular or announcement communications to all members.)

 - Communicate publicly through words (written or spoken) in a negative manner against other members or the association as a whole.

 - Establish a web-based wedding photography business that directly competes with the WPJA; persons or entities “directly compete” with the WPJA if they are engaged in the promotion of wedding photographers (excluding a studio of collocated photographers).

 The WPJA reserves the right to refuse, revoke or terminate membership at any time if it deems a member contravenes the terms set forth by the WPJA membership requirements, standards, codes and/or guidelines.

 COST OF WPJA MEMBERSHIP

 The cost of a WPJA membership is $150 USD per year.

 WPJA membership fees can be paid using the following: